 Welcome to the Lab of Dr. John M. Burke

-Specific topics of interest include: plant domestication, crop evolution, the evolution of genome structure, floral developmental evolution, crop-wild gene flow, transgene escape, parallel and convergent evolution, speciation, hybridization, and the evolution of reproductive isolation.
+Specific topics of interest include: plant domestication, crop evolution, the evolution of genome structure, floral developmental evolution, crop-wild gene flow, transgene escape, parallel and convergent evolution, abiotic stress resistance, adaptation, and the evolution of reproductive isolation.